-The initial Tolley knowledge tests (ATT Papers 1 and 2 only), practice exams and your Pre Revision Mocks will not be timed exams (and you can save and re-enter the exam to enable you to attempt the questions separately in a number of sessions should you wish) but your final Revision Mock exam will run for 210 minutes (3 hours 30 mins).
+The initial Practice Exam and your Pre Revision Mock will not be timed exams (and you can save and re-enter these exams to enable you to attempt the questions separately in a number of sessions should you wish) but your final Revision Mock exam will run for 210 minutes (3 hours 30 mins) apart from CTA AW which will run for 195 minutes (3 hours 15 minutes).
 It is not possible to pause the Revision Mock once the timer has started - it must be sat in one go.

 TOP TIP: One difference is that there is no countdown timer in Exam4 - you will have to monitor your time yourself.
 You will also need to stop your exam yourself at the right time and the time taken is recorded.
-Submitting your exam is a separate step that must be completed but is not part of the timed exam.
+Submitting your exam is a separate step that must be completed but is not part of the timed exam